Conflux-Chain/conflux-rust/README.md

 # Conflux-Rust
 [![Travis](https://travis-ci.com/Conflux-Chain/conflux-rust.svg?branch=master)](https://travis-ci.com/Conflux-Chain/conflux-rust#)

 Conflux-rust is a rust-based implementation of Conflux protocol, it is fast and reliable.

-# Build Instruction

-1. Install rust.
-2. rustup update.
-3. Make sure you are using the stable branch.
-4. Install clang for compiling rocksdb.
-5. Install other dependencies for rocksdb.
-Instruction can be found in https://github.com/facebook/rocksdb/blob/master/INSTALL.md

-# Run Instruction

-1. Build the project.
-2. Enter directory `run`.
-2. Edit `default.toml`:
-    * Set `public_address` according to your public IP.
-    * Set `mining_author` to the account address to receive mining reward.
-3. Execute the command
-        `./../target/release/conflux --config default.toml`

-# Test Instruction

-1. Install solc to compile solidity.
-2. Run dev-support/dep_pip3.sh to install extra python3 packages for running test.
-3. Run the python scripts in test directory.

-Note that there is another sha3 package which does not contain necessary function.
-Do not install that package!
-Install pysha3 instead.
+Please follow the [Conflux Documentation](https://conflux-chain.github.io/conflux-doc/) to [build](https://conflux-chain.github.io/conflux-doc/install/) and [run](https://conflux-chain.github.io/conflux-doc/get_started/) Conflux.

-# Contribution
+## Contribution

 Thank you for considering helping out with our source code.
 We appreciate any contributions, even the smallest fixes.